BubuMVX/mvx-tutorial-guarded-transactions/README.md

 - `MNEMONIC`: the mnemonic phrase (aka seed phrase) of a wallet.
 - `WALLET_INDEX`: the key index to derive from the mnemonic phrase (by default, `0`).
+- `GUARDIAN_OTP`: the secret seed of your 2FA authenticator used to initialize Guardian.
 - `NETWORK_NAME`: the name of network we're using (`testnet`, `devnet`, `mainnet`).
 - `NETWORK_API`: the base URL of the API we will be using (for example, `https://devnet-api.multiversx.com` for the devnet).